kodlist/onesite/README.md

-Running test from command line
+Running test from command line:
 ------------------------------

 1. You can git bash or any choice of shell.

 2. Go to your project directory from terminal and hit following command:

 * `mvn clean package compiler:testCompile surefire:test`

 3. Test results or reports can be found in `cucumber-reports` folder which is under `target` directory.